-At the start of the year, many analysts had predicted that 2016 would see lead scoring – the process of identifying and grading a prospective customer’s intent – come of age.
+At the start of the year, many analysts had predicted that 2022 would see lead scoring, the process of identifying and grading a prospective customer’s intent, come of age.

 What is Lead Scoring?

-This group bet on the increasing reliance on behavior scores in the overall lead scoring business.
-Such a type of recording involves the use of two sets of data, each offering its own insights.
+This group bet on the growing reliance on behavioral scores in the overall lead-scoring business.
+This type of recording involves two sets of data, each offering its own insights.

-The demographic count, a child of the more traditional method of lead scoring, measures how well a prospect fits your target audience.
+The demographic count, a child of the more traditional lead-scoring method, measures how well a prospect fits your target audience.

-Behavior score, on the other hand, indicates sales-readiness based on a combination of activities undertaken by the prospect, beginning from his actions on your website, his/her reaction to your newsletters or emails, and other such measurable activities.
+Behavior score, on the other hand, indicates sales readiness based on a combination of activities undertaken by the prospect, beginning with their actions on your website, their reactions to your newsletters or emails, and other such measurable activities.

 For years, companies depended largely on demographic-based scoring to pass on leads to their sales teams.

-But in the past two years, that seems to be changing, with an increasing reliance on behavioral patterns of a prospect.
+But in the past two years, that seems to be changing, with an increasing reliance on a prospect's behavioral patterns.

 Companies, especially those in the B2B sphere, can no longer just look at lead scoring as a “strait-jacketed” activity, or worse still, depend on wild guesses made by someone in top management.